Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent formal group

 to be the $S$-window over $\mathcal{O}_L$ associated to our formal Breuil-Kisin module.
 Since Zink's functors in \cite{Zin01} for constructing $p$-divisible groups are formulated in terms of the limit description, we shall work with this perspective.
 Hence let $(W_{f,n})_{n \geqslant 1}$ be the corresponding system.
-Upon passing to the quotient of $W_f$ with which $W_{f,n}$ is identified, we may assume that each $W_{f,n}$ is a quotient of $W_f$.
-The action of $f$ on $\mathfrak{M}_f$ extends to an action of $f$ on $W_f$ by the multiplication-by-its-linear-coefficient map.
+Upon passing to the quotient of $W_f$ with which $W_{f,n}$ is identified, we may assume that every $W_{f,n}$ is a quotient of $W_f$.
+The action of $f$ on $\mathfrak{M}_f$ extends to an action of $f$ on $W_f$ to be the multiplication-by-$f'(0)$ map.
 This action descends compatibly to each quotient $W_{f,n}$.
 Taking the $W_{f,n}$ as quotients of $W_f$ guarantees that the remaining coefficients of $f$ are uniquely determined by the action of $\mathbb{Z}_p \subset S$ on each of these objects.